Bira/octopus-carnival/_drafts/wir-mm3-4e-lolth.md

 - **The Loom of Fate**, an artifact hidden deep within Corellon's palace in Arvandor.
 It was once used by Lolth, and it can be used by the PCs to rearrange the threads of her fate and make her defeatable.
 Corellon knows this but fears to use it.
+What doesn't he want you to know?

 - **The Egg of Lolth**, a mysterious artifact that can be destroyed to seal the gates going out of the Demonweb Pits and thus prevent Lolth's escape.
-How are you going to get out, though?
+But then how do you get out?

 - **Lolth's Prison**, a demiplane beyond even the Demonweb Pits, where a dread Bone Colossus guards the Pendant of Truth.
 Brandishing the Pendant before the goddess of lies prevents her from discorporating.
+How will you get there?

 ## Final Impressions